Itineraries

 2. Explore Trinity College and the Book of Kells

 After breakfast, head to Trinity College for a quick walk through its beautiful grounds.
 The highlight here is the Book of Kells exhibit, a vividly illustrated medieval manuscript that tells Ireland’s ancient story.
 Older kids may enjoy the history, while younger ones will be fascinated by the Long Room Library’s towering bookshelves.
 Make sure to book tickets in advance!
-Even if you don't visit the Book of Kells, a walk through Trinity is worth the trip alone!
+Even if you don't visit the Book of Kells, a walk through Trinity is worth the trip alone.

 3. EPIC The Irish Emigration Museum

 Head to EPIC The Irish Emigration Museum, where you’ll discover Ireland’s history through interactive exhibits and digital displays.
 Kids can stamp their “passports” as they learn about the global Irish diaspora, making history come to life in a fun way.
+It's a fantastic family friendly museum loved by all ages.

 4. Jeanie Johnston Tall Ship